enthdegree/Gosper.m/README.md

 Also includes `n2set.m` and `set2n.m` which convert between a set and its place in the lexicographical ordering.

 #### A warning
 These functions are implemented in the most naive way possible, they run in O(n), O(2^n) when they should run in O(log(n)).
-I haven't gotten around to fixin them because I didn't have to but if you need to use them then you should.
+I haven't gotten around to fixing them because I didn't need them badly enough.
+But if you need to use them then you should, it isn't hard.